 - Create a loyalty card scheme.
 If you sell a high-volume, low-value item (drinks, for example), give customers a card to be stamped with every purchase.
 Once they reach the target number, they qualify for a free one.
 If you sell a range of items, a plastic swipe card storing points that translate into discounts is a better option.

 - Give away free items with multiple purchases.
 Buy one, get one free is a tried and tested method of encouraging short-term repeat sales.
 Don't overuse this tactic, though, or people might start to question the quality of the goods.

 - Team up with an associated business to offer reciprocal discounts.
 A classic example is a sports clothing shop that offers discounted membership at the local gym for purchases above a certain value.
 In return, the gym offers members discount vouchers for the store and access to special promotions.

 - Hold a preview evening.
-If you're launching a new offer, invite your best customers to a preview evening where they can buy it first.
-Make sure the event has an exclusive feel, that you provide good refreshments and your customers have networking time.
+If you're launching a new offer, invite your best customers to a preview evening where they can buy first.
+Make sure the event has an exclusive feel, that you provide good refreshments and your customers have time for networking.

 - Offer preferential service terms.
 A few big customers may be responsible for a large proportion of your profits, so it's important to provide them with a special level of service.
 This might be anything from waiving minimum order quantities to offering an out-of-hours service.

-- Offer additional products and services at cost.
+- Offer additional products and services at a discount.
 This works particularly well if the products or services are associated - for example, safety equipment to go with machinery.
 If the order is particularly large, include these extras for nothing.